wlmwu/nycu-os-capstone-2025/lab1/README.md

    make qemu
    ```

-## Running on Raspberry Pi 3
+## Running on Raspberry Pi 3B+

-To run the program on a Raspberry Pi 3, follow these steps:
+To run the program on a Raspberry Pi, follow these steps:

 1. Build the program: